 What about breeding other feline mutations?

 Other breeds, which include the Munchkin and Scottish Fold can go on to develop health problems that muddy the ethical waters.
 The Scottish Fold is known to suffer from osteodystrophy, which affects cartilage throughout the body including bone lesions, thickening of the bones in the hind limbs and tail and arthritis.
 Many cat councils and veterinarians have questioned the ethics of continuing to breed the Scottish Fold.
 There seems to be little research into the long-term health impact of dwarfism on the Munchkin breed.

 The ethics of breeding any cat must be called into question if future generations suffer from health problems or physical limitations.
-This includes established cat breeds who have been selectively bred to the point where they are barely recognisable to generations 100 years ago.
+This includes established cat breeds that have been selectively bred to the point where they are barely recognisable to generations 100 years ago.
 The welfare of cats has to come first, ahead of the popularity or number of ribbons on the show bench.

 Lil BUB and Grumpy Cat

 Grumpy cat and Lil Bub both had more extreme forms of dwarfism.
 Lil Bub had the characteristic short limbs, extra toes on all feet, no teeth and an underdeveloped jaw which caused her tongue to stick out all the time.
 She also had osteopetrosis, which is a rare bone disease that makes bones abnormally dense and prone to fracture.

 Grumpy Cat also had an extreme form of dwarfism with short legs and an underbite.
 While Munchkins, Lil Bub and Grumpy cat all had feline dwarfism, the two celebrity cats also had additional physical differences to the Munchkin who has normal body proportions apart from the legs.